vinistoisr/focus-exporter/README.md

 Focus Exporter is a Prometheus Exporter for Windows, designed to collect and monitor metrics about your time spent on Windows.

-Heavily inspired by the [Windows Exporter](https://github.com/prometheus-community/windows_exporter), Focus Exporter uses a combination of Windows API calls to collect and expose metrics about active windows, user inactivity, and focused window durations.
+Inspired by [Windows-Exporter](https://github.com/prometheus-community/windows_exporter), Focus Exporter uses a combination of Windows API calls to collect and expose metrics about active windows, user inactivity, and focused window durations.

-By default, exposes a prometheus metrics endpoing at ```http://localhost:9183/metrics```
+By default, exposes a prometheus metrics endpoint at ```http://localhost:9183/metrics```

 ## Motivation